-A modification of this method is the attachment of ready-made acrylic-resin teeth to the metal base with acrylic-resin of the same shade.
+A modification of this method is the attachment of ready-made acrylic-resin teeth to the metal base with acrylic-resin of the same shade (Figure 9-9).
 This is called pressing on a resin tooth and is not the same as using acrylic-resin for cementation.
-It is particularly applicable to anterior replacements, because it is desirable to know in advance of making the casting that the shade and contours of the selected tooth will be acceptable (see Figure 9-7).
-After a labial index of the position of the teeth is made, the lingual portion of the tooth may be cut away or a posthole prepared in the tooth for retention on the casting.
-Subsequently, the tooth is attached to the denture with acrylic-resin of the same shade.
-Because this is done under pressure, the acrylic-resin attachment is comparable with the manufactured tooth in hardness and strength.
+It is particularly applicable to anterior replacements, because it is desirable to know in advance of making the casting that the shade and contours of the selected tooth will be acceptable.
+After a labial index of the position of the teeth is made, the lingual portion of the tooth may be cut away or a post-hole prepared in the tooth for retention on the casting.
+Subsequently, the tooth is attached to the